 If you do not pay your loan EMI on time, you are considered a defaulter.
-However, keep in mind that some loan providers have what they call a 'grace period' that starts right after your EMI due date.
+However, some lenders provide a 'grace period' that starts right after your EMI due date.
 If you pay off your loan during the grace period, you may be required to pay a late payment fee to avoid the title of 'defaulter'.
 Different lenders have different grace periods, as well as different fees.
 Note that if you miss only one payment, you will not get the title of a defaulter.
 However, your lender may report you as a defaulter when you miss at least a few EMIs.

-Major payment defaults are those where the borrower has not made payments in more than 90 days.
-Most financial institutions avoid individuals who have large payment defaults on their credit reports.
-When anindividual payment is pending for more than 90 days, the loan account is marked under the Non-Performing Assets (NPA) group.
+Major payment defaults are those where you have not made payments for more than 90 days.
+Most financial institutions avoid lending to individuals with significant payment defaults on their credit reports.
+When an individual payment is pending for more than 90 days, the loan account is marked under the Non-Performing Assets (NPA) group.

-Loan accounts where the non-payment period is less than 90 days are referred to as minor defaults.
-Borrowers who have had minor defaults in their loan accounts can gradually recover from the negative impact on your CIBIL score by paying off the due amount.
+Loan accounts with less than 90 days of non-payment period are referred to as minor defaults.
+If you have a minor default on your loan account, you can gradually recover from the negative impact on your CIBIL score by paying off the due amount.

 Here are some of the consequences when you default on paying your loan EMIs.

 Your credit score is one of the factors that determine your loan eligibility.
 Any financial transactions related to loan repayment are recorded in your credit report.
 The lender reports your overdue payment as well as nonpayment to the CIBIL.
 If you miss any EMI or fail to repay the loan on time, it will drop your credit score.
 Therefore, you must always pay your loan EMI amount on time to keep your CIBIL or credit score healthy.